DaoCloud/DaoCloud-docs/docs/en/docs/kairship/crds/crd.md

     <!--screenshot-->

-2. On the `YAML Creation` page, first fill in the YAML information of the CR, which supports download and import functions.
+2. On the `YAML Creation` page, first fill in the YAML information of the CR, which supports download and import features.

     <!--screenshot-->